 B:Hive: Drew Horticulture Center Design Day

-To build a space for associates to innovate outside of traditional roles, Preet Gill (Corporate Strategy Director), Jolene Castillo (Technical Services Representative), John Haworth (Engineering Manager), Andy Woodrich (Senior Calibration Engineer), and Jason Zink (Technical Expert), founded B:Hive: A self-directed and self-organized volunteer group that brings associates from all backgrounds together to identify relevant business and technology related challenges to create innovative solutions through collaboration.
+To build a space for associates to innovate outside of traditional roles, (Corporate Strategy Director), (Technical Services Representative), (Engineering Manager), (Senior Calibration Engineer), and (Technical Expert), founded B:Hive: A self-directed and self-organized volunteer group that brings associates from all backgrounds together to identify relevant business and technology related challenges to create innovative solutions through collaboration.

-B:Hive teams tackle diverse topics ranging from coaching corporate/divisional innovation teams, crafting relevant hackathons, supporting experience based digital transformation learning opportunities, enabling university outreach, providing actionable assistance to charitable organizations, and more.
+Since its founding, other core team members including , , , , and , have helped B:Hive tackle diverse topics.
+Topics range from coaching corporate/divisional innovation teams, crafting relevant hackathons, supporting experience based digital transformation learning opportunities, enabling university outreach, providing actionable assistance to charitable organizations, and more.

 The B:Hive worked with Bosch Builds to organize the Drew Horticulture Center Design Day.
-Several Bosch Associates volunteered for a day at the center and provided input to design and develop innovative solutions.
-As a result, the Drew Center improved their water filtration, lighting, and use of software to manage the business greatly strengthening their program.
+Several Bosch Associates volunteered for a day at the center to design and develop innovative solutions.
+The proposed solutions have enabled Drew Center to improve their water filtration and lighting.
+Volunteers also introduced software solutions to help manage business operations.
 The center also received a grant from the Bosch Community Fund.
-Bosch associates not only got a chance to contribute to a worthy cause but also got an opportunity to acquire new innovation skills.
+The design day was a win-win-win.
+This engagement helped to strengthen the horticulture program, and Bosch associates not only got a chance to contribute to a worthy cause but also got an opportunity to acquire new innovation skills.

 To separate innovation from traditional day-to-day work and leverage user experience (UX) and innovation frameworks to ideate, create and promote concepts into products, Eric Acevedo, Digital Product Owner, spearheaded a 5-Day Hackathon.